Aeroméxico Flight 230

-Aeroméxico Flight 230 experienced a hard landing at Chihuahua Airport on July 27, 1981.
+On July 27, 1981, Aeroméxico Flight 230, operating a domestic passenger flight within Mexico, experienced a hard landing and runway excursion at Chihuahua International Airport.
 Thirty-two people were killed when the McDonnell Douglas DC-9-32 jet aircraft was heavily damaged by impact with the ground and fire on approach in high winds.

-Aircraft involved
+Background

-The plane, a McDonnell Douglas DC-9-32, (Registration XA-DEN), was delivered to Aeromexico in May of 1974, and was named Yucatan.
+The aircraft involved was a McDonnell Douglas DC-9-32, registered as XA-DEN with MSN 47621/729.
 At the time of the crash, it was 7 years old.

-Accident sequence
+Accident

 The flight was uneventful until landing at Chihuahua.
 There were isolated cumulonimbus clouds with strong squalls and showers during approach and landing.
-Upon touchdown, the aircraft bounced once and struck the ground; the aircraft then slid off the runway, broke up and caught on fire.
+Upon touchdown, the aircraft bounced once and struck the ground with immense force.
+The aircraft then slid off the runway, broke up and caught fire.
 Thirty-four passengers and crew were able to flee the wreckage; the smoke and fire caused the deaths of those that remained trapped.